 One likely consequence of using tobacco products is a sticky plaque developing on your teeth.
 This sticky plaque is hard to remove and can lead to gum recession.

 If you grind or clench your teeth, you might be putting too much force on your teeth.
 This can make your gums recede.
 Grinding and clenching teeth is one of the most common causes of receding gums.

 Learn More About Healthy Dental Habits at Lovett Dental Upper Kirby

 There are quite a few causes of receding gums, from lack of proper dental care to grinding and clenching your teeth.
-However, you can take action to make sure that you don’t have to deal with gum recession.
+However, you can make sure that you don’t have to deal with gum recession.
 Don’t let gum recession ruin your teeth and destroy your oral health.
 Proper dental care is one way to help prevent receding gums.
 You can help prevent gum recession by getting high-quality dental care from one of our dentists.
 We offer a range of services, including:

 - Fillings and sealants

 - Periodontic treatments

 - Pediatric dentistry